 If two non-Christians were married and eventually one converted, should the Christian leave the other non-Christian spouse?
-Mostly no. Paul addresses this in that scripture I provided above.
+No. Paul addresses this in that scripture I provided above.

 If the two people can live together in harmony and happiness, by all means PLEASE stay together.
 We have enough divorces these days, and enough homes are broken up over it.
-Paul says if they are happy they are made clean.
+Paul says if they are happy then they should stay together.

 If, however, a person is really cruel, abusive, or something like that to the newly converted Christian, the Christian does NOT have to remain in the marriage.
 Paul clearly says that the Christian could leave in this circumstance.
 As Paul puts it “God has called us to peace.”

 The whole entire article above is dealing with “religion,” and not “race.”
-I say race jokingly, because there is only 1 race: The human race.
-That is why I joking say, “Blue, Green, and Yellow” Christians.
+I say race jokingly, because there is only one race: The human race.

-The bible teaches we all came from 2 people (Adam and Eve), then subsequently from the family of Noah.
+The Bible teaches we all came from two people (Adam and Eve), then subsequently from the family of Noah.
 Therefore, we are all one people.
 All Christians are one body in Christ aren’t we?
 Sure are!
 The differences in skin color only arise from the variation within our genetic code (mostly melanin production).
-And no, that isn’t evidence of evolution!
-For information on why we have different skin colors, you can check out this article.
-It is nothing more than variation within a kind.
+And no, that isn’t evidence of evolution either, because it is already written in our genetic code.

-In fact, Moses married an Ethiopian (which probably had much darker skin than him).
+In fact, Moses married an Ethiopian (which means Zipporah may have had much darker skin than him).
 Solomon married tons of women (probably one of each shade of skin).
 This was common (although highly frowned upon) with kings of his day, as marriages were often used as military or economical alliances.